sguox002/leetcode/dp/dp-medium I.md

         return dp[len][m][n];
     }
 ```
-120. Triangle
+120. Triangle<br/>
 min path sum

-375. Guess Number Higher or Lower II
+375. Guess Number Higher or Lower II<br/>

-when guess wrong, you need pay that amount
+when guess wrong, you need pay that amount<br/>

-min cost to ensure win
+min cost to ensure win<br/>
 - minmax problem, get the max to ensure win and then get the min of all the max
 - when we pick a number k, it splits into [left, k-1] and [k+1,right] the cost is num[k]+max(dp[left,k-1],dp[k+1,right])
 - 1st dimension depends on k+1 and second dimension depends on k-1 so first using reverse iteration and 2nd use normal iteration

 ```cpp
     int getMoneyAmount(int n) {
         //pick a number k it always split it into two regions (1,k-1) (k+1,n)